hvera/RepData_PeerAssessment1/PA1_template.md

 > 1. Make a histogram of the total number of steps taken each day
 >

-_Histrogram of the total number of steps taken each day_
+_Histogram of the total number of steps taken each day_

 ```r
 hist(steps_per_day$steps, main = "Total number of steps per day", xlab = "Steps per day")